Results for 'pō'

 I will be very sad.

-Apōpō, ka haere tātou ki te kāinga o Rangi.
+Apōpō, ka haere tātou ki te kāinga o Pita.

 I karapoti haere mātou i te whare.